Audit activities in Jira

 You can't sort the audit log.
 You can export the data to a CSV file and open it in a spreadsheet application to manipulate the data.

-There's a known issue which prevents the Author field from displaying the username for changes that were made in the user management pages in Jira cloud products (including changes to users, groups, and application access).
+There's a known work item which prevents the Author field from displaying the username for changes that were made in the user management pages in Jira cloud products (including changes to users, groups, and application access).
 For example, events like users being created or assigned to groups won't include the username of the user who made the change.

 Edit audit log settings